 Cross-Checking With Clinical Evidence

-Dr. Walker reviews our multi-week logs against current literature on mattress firmness, back pain, and sleep quality.
-When he sees our team sleep better on medium-firm designs that also show good alignment and balanced pressure, that matches several systematic reviews.
+Dr. Walker reviews our multi-week logs against the current literature on mattress firmness, back pain, and sleep quality.
+When our team does better on medium-firm designs that also show good alignment and balanced pressure, he treats that as a meaningful pattern rather than a coincidence.

 He also reminds us that a single mattress cannot solve every medical problem.
 We reflect that limit clearly in our content.